JsIqbal/Docker-B1/lecture-2/lecture-2.md

 switching between process is called context switching

-pcb's state is the screenshot of the register setband the screenshot will always be uniquely identified
+pcb's state is the screenshot of the register set and the screenshot will always be uniquely identified

 process's state is kept in the process